-June Havens finds her everyday life tangled with that of a secret agent who has realized he isn't supposed to survive his latest mission.
-As their campaign to stay alive stretches across the globe, they soon learn that all they can count on is each other.
+June Havens' life becomes tangled with a secret agent, who soon realises he's not supposed to survive his latest mission.
+As the 2 do their best to stay alive, they learn that all they can count on is each other.
 Written by

 When Roy is flying the plane he issues a mayday call to ATC, he uses the suffix "heavy" with the call-sign of the plane.
 "Heavy" is given with the call-sign to denote an aircraft with a maximum take off weight above 255,000 lbs which is not true of either the Boeing 727 or Airbus A320.
 See more »

 A collage of mayhem, action, flaws, and charm, Knight and Day is saved by the leads and unique summer freshness